demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 Manages indicators from OpenCTI.
-This integration is compatible with OpenCTI versions from 4.X to 5.11.X.
+This integration is compatible with OpenCTI versions from 4.X to 5.12.X.

-**Note**: Due to [breaking changes to the OpenCTI API on version 5.12.0](https://github.com/OpenCTI-Platform/opencti/releases/tag/5.12.0), this integration is not currently compatible with OpenCTI versions 5.12.0 and above.

 ## Configure OpenCTI on Cortex XSOAR